-Prerequisite: Completion of Phonics First® Primary, Phonics First® Level I, or Structures Level I
+Prerequisite: Phonics First® Primary, Phonics First® Level I, or Structures Level I

-This class complements instructional practices learned in Phonics First Level I or Structures Level I, with an in-depth focus on the science of teaching reading to all students.
-This research and knowledge enhances a teachers’ ability to meet the needs of all students.
-The class emphasizes how the brain learns to read through both decoding skills and language comprehension.
-Teachers leave with a deeper understanding of how to implement effective teaching methods for teaching decoding, language comprehension and reading comprehension.
+This class complements instructional practices learned in Phonics First® Level I, Phonics First® Primary, or Structures® Level I, with an in-depth focus on the science of teaching reading to all students.
+This research and knowledge enhances a teacher’s ability to meet a broad range of student needs with added focus on struggling, dyslexic, and learning-disabled readers.
+Teachers leave with a deeper understanding of how the brain learns to read and how to use that knowledge to implement effective teaching methods for decoding, language comprehension, and reading comprehension.

 A Brainspring Instructor teaches this workshop live in real time via Zoom (access and use details are provided upon registration).
 Participants log in on the workshop date and time to participate.
 This workshop allows for interaction with the Instructor and other course participants in order to retain the hands-on learning approach.
 Course sessions also include group discussions and question and answer opportunities.

 Participants Learn the Research & Practical Application of:

 • Theoretical models of reading research and their impact on reading instruction

 • Four-Part Mental Processor

 • Chall’s Stages of Reading Development

 • Broader phonological and phonemic awareness development models

 • Permanent word storage within the brain and the impact for classroom instructional practices